dimitri-yatsenko/datajoint-tutorial/manuscript/union.md

 ![](images/union-example4.png)

-W> NULLs may lead to unintuitive results in ensuing operations.
+W> NULLs may lead to unintuitive results in subsequent expressions.